Facility Greenhouse Gas Emissions Reporting Program - Overview of Reported 2015 Emissions

 3. Trends in Reported GHG Emissions

 The number of facilities reporting GHG emissions to Environment and Climate Change Canada can change from year to year.
-Changes in production levels, processes and technologies, the types of fuels used at a facility, and facility start-ups/closures can all result in a change in the annual emissions reported, so that a facility may fall below or attain the reporting threshold of 50 kt CO2 eq from one year to the next.
+Changes in production levels, processes and technologies, the types of fuels used at a facility, and facility start-ups/closures can all result in a change in the annual emissions reported, so that a facility may fall below or attain the reporting threshold of 50 kt CO2 eq. from one year to the next.
 The number of voluntary reporters may also change each year, which can also affect the number of reporting facilities.
-The reduction in the reporting threshold (from 100 to 50 kt) that occurred in 2009 resulted in an approximately 50% increase in the number of facilities reporting their GHG emissions annually to Environment and Climate Change Canada.

-Over the 2005–2014 period, the number of reporting facilities increased from 337 in 2005 to 574 in 2014 (Table 3).
+Over the 2005–2015 period, the number of reporting facilities increased from 337 to 563 (Table 3).
 Since 2009, facilities with emissions under 100 kt have accounted, on average, for just over 5% of the total reported emissions.
 Consequently, emissions from these facilities do not contribute significantly to the observed trends in total reported emissions at the national level; however, these facilities may affect the observed trends at the provincial/territorial levels.

 3.1 Overall National-Level Trends

 Total reported GHG emissions in 2015, at 264 Mt, were essentially unchanged from 2014 (Table 3).Footnote 9.
 Over the 2005-2015 period, total facility-reported emissions decreased overall by 5% (14 Mt), from 278 to 264 Mt.
 In contrast with the decadal trend, total emissions over the last five years increased by 3% (8 Mt).